Radhika303/Impact_Covid_PetAdoption/README.md

 __Alternative Hypothesis:__

-     -There is a correlation between adoption rates in 2020 (after March) due to more individuals staying at home (as indicated by COVID cases).
+     -There is a positive correlation between adoption rates in 2020 (after March) due to more individuals staying at home (as indicated by COVID cases).

 __Research Questions:__